Mohamedelmahdy01/DevOps_Summaries/DockerandK8s/DockerAndK8s.md

 6. **Streamlined Development & Deployment**:
    Docker provides a consistent environment that simplifies development, testing, and deployment processes, making it ideal for CI/CD workflows.

+Understood!
+I will reorganize the content without cutting down on details.
+I'll focus on improving structure and flow while keeping everything intact.
+I'll send the updated sections progressively.
+Let's begin with **Docker Components: Runtime, Daemon, and Orchestrator**.

+---

 ## The Docker Platform

 Docker enables you to encapsulate an application in a container.
 Containers hold everything needed to run the application, avoiding dependencies on the host environment and ensuring a stable, reproducible setup.